Table of content

 2.2 Setting the correct document root

-Note:"If you are using NGINX or Apache, you may need to adjust the server configuration to use the correct document root."
+Note: "If you are using NGINX or Apache, you may need to change the server setup .
+This will ensure the correct document root is used."

 3.1 Set write permissions:

-TYPO3 requires write permissions for certain directories in order to be able to save files and configuration data.
+TYPO3 requires write permissions for certain directories in order to be able to save files and settings.
 Use your FTP program or a terminal to set the following permissions:

 - Files: 664